team2980/Swishper/README.md

 #Swisher

 Swishper is team 2980's robot for Recycle Rush in 2015.
-It is designed to complete a three tote auto and six tote stack dugin autonomous.
+It is designed to complete a three tote auto and a six tote stack in teleop.